troclaux/notes/compilers.md

   - a machine needs the interpreter to run the source code
   - slower execution time

+## compile time vs runtime

+> [!IMPORTANT]
+> compile time != runtime
+> compile time: period when the source code is converted into machine code
+> runtime: period when the program is actually running after it has been compiled

+- compile time happens at runtime for interpreted languages
+- time happens before runtime for compiled languages

 ## compilation process

 > process that translates source code written in high level programming languages into machine code